 The primary goal of the fitness professional is to identify clients’ imbalances and skill levels and then design an exercise routine that challenges their muscular system to build / tone muscles, their energy system to burn calories and thus fat, and their nervous system to improve joint stability and quality of movement.

-As a result, their spine, which is subjected to 800+ pounds of pressure in a forward plank, is now twisting and compressing the discs and facet joints.
+As a result, their spine, subjected to 800+ pounds of pressure in a forward plank, is now twisting and compressing the discs and facet joints.
 And with every set and every rep, this negative movement pattern is reinforced and embedded as a habit, which has a direct, long-term impact on their spinal health.
 Similar consequences occur with any exercise where the way of movement is not ideal and not in a planned sequence.

 How can you avoid potential long-term damage to your clients’ joints?